Employers take note: EU AI Act makes you responsible for AI literacy in your organization!

 Start AI-proofing your business today!

 Want to learn more about how to implement AI in your marketing team?
-Sign up for the free Marketing AI Friday emailed to you weekly on Fridays, the monthly online AI Inspiration Session or check out more articles like this one.
+Sign up for the free Marketing AI Friday emailed to you weekly on Fridays, the monthly webinar Marketing AI in Practice or check out more articles like this one.

 Disclaimer: This information has been carefully compiled but does not replace legal advice.
 When in doubt, consult a legal expert.